Afghan Taliban kills Daesh 'mastermind' of Kabul airport attack

-Ground assault by Taliban kills Daesh terrorist who spearheaded August 2021 bombing at Kabul airport that left about 170 Afghans and 13 US troops dead during, US officials confirm.
+The unnamed terrorist spearheaded the August 2021 bombing at the Kabul airport that left about 170 Afghans and 13 US troops dead, US officials confirm.

 The Taliban government has killed the alleged mastermind of a devastating suicide bomb attack that left some 183 people dead at the Kabul airport during the chaotic withdrawal of US forces in 2021, US officials said.